I love the english language(ah, yes, I am from India)

 Suberose - Of, like cork

 Struthious - Of, like an ostrich !!(You may wonder who on earth can use such a word.
-Well I came across it in that great guy, Nabokov's, novel
+Well I came across it in that great guy, Nabokov's, novel ADA.
+I could not find the word in ordinary ,dictionaries way back then in 1970.)

 Sigmoid - Curved like 'S' , inverted curve